Pixelverk/VunderCms/readme.md

-A modified version of WonderCMS v3.5.0, which is a lovely flatfile cms project in PHP.
+A modified version of WonderCMS v3.5.0, which is a lovely flat-file cms project in PHP.

-I wanted to make it a bit more usable by changing how page editing works, incorporating some plugins as a standard, etc etc.
+I wanted to make it a bit more usable by changing how page editing works, incorporating some plugins as a standard, etc. etc.

 # Local dev setup
-Just do something like this, it's just a php file...
+Just do something like this, it's a php file...
 * Launch Apache from Xampp or equivalent tool
-* Throw evertyhing in a folder, htdocs in Xampp
+* Throw everything in a folder, htdocs in Xampp
 * Visit localhost/folderName
 * Enjoy